Marines inch toward charges over desecration video

 EXPANDING INVESTIGATION

-Panetta telephoned Karzai to denounce the behaviour in the video as "deplorable," and General Martin Dempsey, the top U.S. military officer, said the actions depicted were illegal.
+Panetta telephoned Karzai to denounce the behavior in the video as "deplorable," and General Martin Dempsey, the top U.S. military officer, said the actions depicted were illegal.

 It is likely others will be brought into the investigation, including the person who filmed the desecration of the dead and whoever else may have been watching off-camera.